-How to Hold Employees Accountable and Get the Result You Need
+How to Hold Employees Accountable and Get the Results You Need

 A Basis for Holding Employees Accountable

 Many firms set targets and metrics each year for each team that support the company’s higher level objectives.
-The goals can include things like sales targets, the number of projects to reduce cost, or the number of new patents the firm plans to issue in support of innovation.
+The goals can include things like reaching certain sales numbers, target amounts of cost reduction, or the number of new patents the firm plans to issue.
 Upon setting these metrics, the firm’s leadership will typically flow down components of them to various teams to achieve.

-I follow the same approach to help establish a basic level of expectations for my employees.
-To do this, I first examine the objectives flowed to my department and assess who on my team is best suited to being responsible for a given portion.
-Then, to drive accountability and alignment throughout my organization, I breakdown the stated objectives and assign them to the appropriate individual team members.
+Following this same approach within your organization helps set a basic level of expectations for your employees.
+To do this, review the objectives you’ve set out to accomplish, or that have been flowed down to your department.
+Next, assess who on your team should responsible for each individual item.
+Finally, to drive accountability and alignment throughout your team, document the breakdown of objectives and assign them to the individual team members.

 How to Create Accountability with Employees

-We posted a free template in our Tools and Templates section, similar to the one I use.
-On it, you will see team goals and how each individual’s work is in line with your team’s objectives.
-You will also see that the more experienced and skilled employees have more tied to their name as more is expected of them.
+The free MRH template at the beginning of this article is similar to the one I use.
+On it, you will see team goals and how each individual’s work is in line with the team’s objectives.
+You will also observe that more seasoned and skilled employees have more objectives tied to their name, as more is expected of them.
 Many of the individual goals also include a timeframe, for which the employee is expected to deliver against their items.